2023 Outcomes

 Funded the first group of Hawkins’ Scholars

-Another key priority for Project Equal Access was to provide funding in support of diverse teacher candidates currently enrolled in special education teacher licensure programs at the College of Education.
-Candidates were selected given their diverse characteristics and needs, allowing them to receive supplemental funding to cover additional programmatic costs, such as textbooks, technology, travel from neighboring islands to attend face-to-face sessions at UH Mānoa, and to help offset student teaching requirements.
+Another key priority for PEA was to provide funding in support of teacher candidates currently enrolled in special education teacher licensure programs at the College of Education.
+Candidates received supplemental funding to cover additional programmatic costs, such as textbooks, technology, travel from neighboring islands to attend face-to-face sessions at UH Mānoa, and to help offset student teaching requirements.

-A total of 70 candidates were awarded for SY 23-24, providing a total of $96,600 in funding and candidates representing targeted areas in building a more diverse educator workforce:
+A total of 70 candidates were awarded for SY 23-24, providing a total of $96,600 in funding and candidates representing targeted areas in building a more robust educator workforce:

 • Locale: (a) 49 on Oahu ($66,150), and (b) 21 on neighboring islands ($30,450)